Aaakul/next-ssg-i18n-blog-starter/README.md

 ### i18n

 The project includes built-in support for Simplified Chinese (`zh`), English (`en`), and Japanese (`ja`).
 Translation files are in `./i18n/messages/`.
 You can improve these or add more languages.
+For information about Translation files, please refer to the [next-intl documentation](https://next-intl.dev/docs/usage/translations)

 ### Other Customizations

 - **Styling**
-  Adjust the overall style easily via `tailwind.config.js` and `styles/*.css` to change Tailwind configuration and CSS styles.
+  Adjust the overall style easily via `./tailwind.config.mjs` and `./styles/*.css` to change [Tailwind v4 configuration](https://tailwindcss.com/docs/upgrade-guide) and CSS styles.
+  To change the theme color (Primary colour), please modify `--color-primary-*: var(--color-sky-*);` in `./styles/global.css` and replace `sky` with another color.

 - **MDX Components**
   Register custom React components in `components/MDXComponents.tsx` to use them in `.mdx` or `.md` files.